UK student faces U.S. extradition in copyright case

-LONDON A British student can be extradited to the United States for breaching U.S. copyright law by running a website that allowed users to access films and TV programmes illegally, a court in London ruled on Friday.
+LONDON A London court ruled on Friday a British student can be extradited to the United States for breaching U.S. copyright law by running a website that allowed users to access films and TV programs illegally.

 Richard O'Dwyer's website, TV Shack, provided links to other websites where users could access content but did not host any of the content itself.